dayt0n/dayt0n.github.io/_posts/2015-02-10-dclr-override.md

 Reboot and it should be back to normal.

 ## Conclusion
 Messing with low-level components such as iBoot is very dangerous.
 If you were to mess up the above method `iBoot`, would refuse to load the `DeviceTree`.
 This will brick it permanently.
 The only thing your phone would be good for is either a paper weight or parts.
-And remember, this is just for customization and educational purposes.
+And remember, this is just for educational and research purposes.
+If you think you are going to try this, it is probably not worth the risk.

 ### Special Thanks To [@xerub](http://twitter.com/xerub)